b2ihealthcare/rf2-d2/README.md

     ./rf2 help check

 You can add the `rf2-d2-<version>/bin` folder to your PATH, so it will be available globally and can be invoked with command `rf2`.
+Head over to the [docs](https://docs.b2i.sg/rf2-d2) to learn more about what is possible with RF2-D2.
 If you have questions or feedback, feel free to create an issue [here](https://github.com/b2ihealthcare/rf2-d2/issues/new) or [contact us](mailto:info@b2i.sg).

-# Examples

-Verify RF2 release with the following command:

-    rf2 check SnomedCT_RF2_PRODUCTION_20190131T120000Z.zip

-It will print the available release file structure in tree form along with their properties and issues.

-Generate empty RF2 Release with official SNOMED International file structure and naming (the output file will be placed in the default output directory `target`, relative to the current working directory):

-    rf2 create

-Generate a new RF2 Release based on the previous RF2 Release and a new Delta (or Snapshot) to a specified `OUTDIR_PATH`:

-    rf2 create -d 20190131 -o OUTDIR_PATH SnomedCT_PreviousRF2_PRODUCTION_20180731T120000Z.zip SnomedCT_NewDeltaRF2_PRODUCTION_20190131T120000Z.zip

-_NOTE: the `-d 20190131` defines the `releaseDate` of the RF2 Release and it is also being used to select the content for the resulting Delta RF2 files._

-Generate an RF2 Delta Release from an RF2 Full Release:

-    rf2 create -d 20190131 -o OUTDIR_PATH -C Delta SnomedCT_RF2_PRODUCTION_20190131T120000Z.zip

-Generate an RF2 Release from multiple RF2 sources:

-    rf2 create -d 20190201 -o OUTDIR_PATH SnomedCT_InternationalRF2_PRODUCTION_20190131T120000Z.zip SnomedCT_Extension1RF2_PRODUCTION_20190201T120000Z.zip SnomedCT_Extension2DeltaRF2_PRODUCTION_20190201T120000Z.zip

 # Building from source

 RF2-D2 uses Gradle for its build system.
 In order to create a distribution, simply run the following command in the cloned directory.